Open-EO/openeo-vue-components/README.md

 - `compact` (boolean): Renders the description more compact if set to `true`.
 Defaults to `false`.

-**Methods:**

-- `listen(eventName, callback)` - Adds a listener for an event with the specified name.
-Replaces existing listeners with the same name in the component.
-- `emit(eventName, ...args)` - Emits an event with the specified name and arguments.

 ### `FileFormats`

 Visualizes the supported file formats of the back-end.

 **Properties:**

-- `version` (string): openEO version
 - `formats` (object): Supported file formats as defined by the respective version of the openEO API.
 - `showInput` (boolean): Show the input file formats.
 Defaults to `false`.
 - `showOutput` (boolean): Show the output file formats.
 Defaults to `false`.